How Much Is Jade Worth? (2025 Jade Price Guide)

 4. Carving and Craftsmanship

-A finely carved jade piece by a master artisan can command significantly higher prices than a raw stone, even if the jade quality is average.
+A finely carved jade piece by a skilled artisan can sell for much more than a raw green stone.
+This is true even if the jade quality is average.

 Look for intricate details and smooth finishes, which indicate skilled craftsmanship.